 Let your personality shine a bit, and tell the seller about yourself.
 Include a few details about who you are, and explain why you want to buy the home.

 “Find some common elements that you can share with the seller,” Galdieri says.
 Maybe you both went to the same school, or root for the same team.
-Any common ground you can find will help you stand out when the seller is reviewing offers, he says.
+Any common ground you can find will strengthen your house offer to stand out when the seller is reviewing bids, he says.

 Explain what you love about the home

-The letter should convey what buying the home would mean for you and your future, Galdieri says.
-Be positive.
+The letter should be positive and convey what buying the home would mean for you and your future, Galdieri says.

 “Explain that you will be a great addition to the neighborhood, and you would make a great neighbor,” he says.

 If you want to live in the home, talk specifically about the things you like.
-If you love the kitchen, include that you think its layout is perfect for hosting the many family dinners you would have there.
+If you love the kitchen, you could mention its layout is perfect for hosting the many family dinners you would have there.
 If the pool is more your speed, explain that you’ve always wanted to enjoy swimming all summer long with your friends and family.

 Include high-level financial details only